shotover/shotover-proxy/docs/src/user-guide/hot_reload.md

 ## How It Works

 When a new Shotover instance starts with hot reload enabled, it checks if a Unix socket exists at the configured path.
+Both the original and new Shotover instances must use the exact same socket path for hot reload to work.
 If the socket exists, the new Shotover starts in hot reload mode and attempts to hot reload from the old Shotover instance.

 The hot reload process: